 According to author and attorney Vincent Bugliosi, if a person added up all of the people accused of assassinating President John F. Kennedy in Dallas on November 22, 1963, and all of the conspiracies they were taking part in, you'd wind up with at least 42 different groups, 82 separate assassins, and 214 people playing some kind of role in the crime.
 But one thing is for sure: the death of John F. Kennedy rocked the nation.

 Who assassinated JFK?
-Since the day when (as the "official story" goes) Lee Harvey Oswald, a former Marine with a desire for fame, glory, and violent revolution fired three shots at the president, hitting his companion once, then him next and blowing off the top of his head, outside observers have felt that there was more to it.
+Since the day when Lee Harvey Oswald, a former Marine, was arrested for firing three shots at the president, outside observers have felt that there was more to it.
 There had to be.
-How could the most powerful man in the world - a charming, handsome, wealthy titan - be struck dead by some dumpy loser with a rifle?
+How could the most powerful man in the world - a charming, handsome, wealthy titan - be struck dead by some ordinary loner with a rifle?
 It had to be a conspiracy.

 Could the American intelligence apparatus have killed President Kennedy because he was preparing to turn away from Cold War militarism?
 Links between the CIA and the assassination were first alleged when New Orleans district attorney Jim Garrison prosecuted local businessman Clay Shaw for his ties to the Agency.
 Leftist papers in Europe picked up the story, and a years-long investigation followed.
 Tens of thousands of documents related to the "New Orleans Conspiracy" were declassified, but none were a smoking gun.